savonet/book/video.md

 ```{.liquidsoap include="liq/cover.liq" from=1 to=-1}
 ```

-generates a source `a` from our music library, generates a video track from its covers with `video.cover`, adds it to the sound track `a` (with `mux_video`, detailed below) and plays the result.
+defines an audio source `a` from our music library, generates a video track `v` from its covers with `video.cover`, adds it to the sound track `a` (with `mux_video`, detailed below) and plays the result.
 It is important here that we use `mksafe` around `video.cover` in order to play black by default: the source will not be